 Plan your visit to Bala, Ontario for great year round Muskoka experiences and lots of dining and shopping choices.

 Right in the centre of town are a variety of shops all within walking distance of each other.
-Outside of high season, call ahead to make sure of opening hours.
 Chamber member shops include Overboard, Bala’s boutique for beautiful women’s clothing and gifts (same side of Highway 169 as the LCBO).
 Across the street, Twig offers stunning home and cottage decor, and there’s more to be found – decor, clothing and jewelry – at Birchbark at the corner of Highway 169 and Maple Street.
 In Portage Landing beside Don’s Bakery, browse the new Rustic Corner for beautiful cottage decor.
-For home needs and hardware, you can always count on Weismiller’s TimbrMart, Pengilly’s Hardware and you can find gorgeous window and door solutions at Lakeland Windows and Doors.
+Check out Aunt Judy’s for a mix of gifts for home and unique clothing.
+And don’t miss all the great gift ideas at Cottage Cravings.
+For home needs and hardware, you can always count on Weismiller’s TimberMart, and you can find gorgeous window and door solutions at Lakeland Windows and Doors.
 Use our Member Search to find Chamber member stores, restaurants and experiences in Bala.
+And outside of high season, call ahead to make sure of opening hours.

 Need a painter, cleaning service, plumber or carpenter?
 Maybe you’re looking for help with your website.
 Shopping local also means finding a Chamber member nearby who is ready to serve a wide variety of your needs at your home, office or cottage.
 Browse below or use our Member Search and enter a key word to find members offering the service you need.